openebs-archive/openebs-docs/docs/architecture.md

 The details required for attaching the volumes (using local, iSCSI or NVMe) and mounting (Ext4, XFS, etc) are available through the Persistent Volume Spec.

-### Volume Service Layer
+### Volume Services Layer

 This layer is often called as the Volume Target Layer or even Volume Controller layer as it is responsible for providing a Logical Volume.
 The application reads and writes are performed through the Volume Targets - which controls access to the volumes, synchronous replication of the data to other nodes in the cluster and helps in deciding which of the replica acts as master and facilitate rebuilding of data to old or restarted replicas.

-The implementation used by this layer is what differentiates OpenEBS from other traditional storage controllers.
-Unlike using a single storage controller for performing the IOs on multiple volumes, OpenEBS multiple volume targets per volume and the location of the replicas to which the volume should be synchronously replicated is fixed.
-Using these fixed set of replicas, reduces the overhead in managing the metadata across all volumes and also reduces the blast radius in terms of volumes impacted when a node storage the data encounters a failure.
+The implementation pattern used by data engines to provide high availability is what differentiates OpenEBS from other traditional storage controllers.
+Unlike using a single storage controller for performing the IOs on multiple volumes, OpenEBS creates one storage controller (called Target/Nexus) per volume, with a specific list of nodes where the volume data will be saved.
+Each node will have complete data of the volume distributed using synchronous replication.

+Using single controller to implement synchronous replication of data to fixed set of nodes (instead of distribution via multiple metadata controller), reduces the overhead in managing the metadata and also reduces the blast radius related to a node failure and other nodes participating in the rebuild of the failed node.

 The OpenEBS volume services layer exposes the volumes as:
 - Device or Directory paths in case of Local PV,